-We have 3 pulleys, two weights, and some ropes, arranged as follows
+We have 3 pulleys, two weights, and some ropes, arranged as follows:

-- 1st weight is suspended from the left end of a rope over pulley A. The right end of this rope is attached to, and partially supports, the second weight lead to the rope that runs over pulley B, and under Pulley C. Pulley B is suspended from the ceiling.
-The right end of the rope that runs over pulley C is attached to the ceiling.
+- 1. 1st weight is suspended from the left end of a rope over pulley A. The right end of this rope is attached to, and partially supports, the second weight - 2.
+Pulley A is suspended from the left end of the rope that runs over pulley B, and under Pulley C. Pulley B is suspended from the ceiling.
+The right end of the rope that runs over pulley C is attached to the ceiling. - 3.
 Pulley C is attached to the second weight, supporting it jointly with the right end of the first rope.